bclins/bclins.github.io/fall24/math121/notes.md

 Wed, Dec 4  | [6.4][6.4] | Testing association with chi-squared
 Fri, Dec 6  |            | Inference recap
 Mon, Dec 9  |  | Last day, recap & review

+### Mon, Dec 2

+We started by reviewing a really important concept: **association is not causation.** In [Project 3](project3.pdf) we saw that there is a strong (statistically significant) association between whether states increased speed limits and the percent change in traffic fatalities.
+The difference was probably not a random fluke, but we can't conclude that it was definitely the speed limit change that *caused* the increase in fatalities.
+That's because there might be other lurking variables that we haven't ruled out (maybe some of those states also changed their alcohol laws, or the rules about teenage drivers).

+Being able to say that an association is statistically significant is useful, but it is not the same as proving cause-and-effect.

+This week we are going to introduce one more inference technique known as the **chi-squared test for association**.
+The $\chi^2$ statistic let's you measure if an association between two categorical variables is statistically significant.
+Before we talked about the statistic, we looked at **two-way tables**.
+We talked about how to find row and column percentages in a two-way table.

 - - -